History, B.A.

 Asian, African, Middle Eastern, or Latin American

-Courses with the World History attribute.
-All are 3 credit courses.
-Examples of such courses, which are commonly taught, are:
+Courses with the World history attribute.
+All are three-credit courses.
+Examples of commonly taught courses are:

 Code | Title | Credits |